 The Medical Repair and Renewal (MRR) Program at the U.S. Army Engineering and Support Center, Huntsville, offers a fast track, efficient method for design and execution of all types of medical facility repairs, renovations, conversions, alterations, additions (within statutory limits), and construction projects.
-MRR provides program & project management, engineering, contracting, design & A-E services, and construction support to multiple Department of Defense agencies at various locations nationwide.
+The MRR Program provides project management, construction, engineering, contracting, and design & A-E services support to multiple Department of Defense (DoD) agencies at various locations nationwide.

 Design-Build Construction (D-B) Contracts:

 a.
 8A Small Business Set-Aside Pool

 b.
 Large Business Pool